Ceasar/Encyclopedia/src/adler_1966.rst

 Furthermore, it means that all those people who wish to be good writers and speakers are likely mistaken in their pursuit; it seems to me to make far more sense to pursue being a good reader and a good listener.

 ..
 The full list of rules is on 265 at the opening of Chapter 14

+..
+(127)

+.. |rule 0| replace:: You must be able to read multiple related books in
+                      relation to one another in order to read any one of them well.

 .. |reading 1| replace:: The analysis of a book's structure